-For example, if an operator forgets to mention an issue during his shift handover, the operator in the next shift may spend precious time doing things that have already being done, like notifying maintenance or investigating the root cause.
+For example, if an operator forgets to mention an issue during his shift handover, the operator in the next shift may spend precious time doing things that have already been done, like notifying maintenance or investigating the root cause.

 On the human side, this leads to frustration, a breakdown of team spirit, and the formation of silos.